aartitandon/SURE-EH-Research-Project/Subquestions.md

 Spanish than English.
-This raises the question why Spanish-speaking users are more likely to have an Android device.](Subquestions_files/figure-markdown_strict/freq-of-lang-by-operating-system-1.png)
+This raises the question why Spanish-speaking users are more likely to have an Android device.](Subquestions_files/figure-markdown_strict/freq-of-lang-by-operating-system-1.png) iOS users are more likely to access the information in English than Spanish.
+Android users are more likely to access the information in Spanish than English.
+This raises the question why Spanish-speaking users are more likely to have an Android device.

 # App Use By Time